-On October 8, 2019, the Company entered into an option exchange agreement (the "Option Exchange Agreement") with Diopsys, Inc. ("Diopsys") pursuant to which the Company shall issue Diopsys an option to purchase up to 10% of its issued and outstanding shares of common stock and Diopsys shall grant the Company an option to purchase up to 10% of the issued and outstanding shares of common stock of Diopsys on the Closing Date (the "Option Exchange").
+On October 8, 2019, the Company entered into an option exchange agreement (the "Option Exchange Agreement") with Diopsys, Inc. ("Diopsys") pursuant to which the Company agreed to issue Diopsys an option to purchase up to 10% of its issued and outstanding shares of common stock and Diopsys granted the Company an option to purchase up to 10% of the issued and outstanding shares of common stock of Diopsys on the Closing Date (the "Option Exchange").
 "Closing Date" means a date that is within 30 days of the date that all of the contingencies set forth in the Option Exchange Agreement are satisfied including, but not limited to, approval of a product by the U.S. Food and Drug Administration.
-In addition, pursuant to the Option Exchange Agreement, upon the closing of the Option Exchange, the Company shall enter into an exclusive distribution agreement with Diopsys pursuant to which Diopsys shall act as the Company's exclusive distributor of such product.
-On February 14, 2022, the Company entered into a Termination of Option Exchange Agreement (the "Termination Agreement") with Diopsys pursuant to which the prior Option Exchange Agreement between the Company and Diopsys dated October 8, 2019 (the "Option Exchange Agreement") was terminated effective immediately and of no further force and effect, and neither party has any past, current or future obligations or liabilities to the other (or any other person or entity) with respect to any rights, obligations or any of the transactions contemplated in the Option Exchange Agreement.
+In addition, pursuant to the Option Exchange Agreement, upon the closing of the Option Exchange, the Company agreed to enter into an exclusive distribution agreement with Diopsys pursuant to which Diopsys shall act as the Company's exclusive distributor of such product.
+On February 14, 2022, the Company entered into a Termination of Option Exchange Agreement (the "Termination Agreement") with Diopsys pursuant to which the prior Option Exchange Agreement was terminated effective immediately and of no further force and effect, and neither party has any past, current or future obligations or liabilities to the other (or any other person or entity) with respect to any rights, obligations or any of the transactions contemplated in the Option Exchange Agreement.
 At the time of such termination, none of the conditions in the Option Exchange Agreement were satisfied and no options thereunder had been issued to either the Company or Diopsys.
 In addition, the Exclusive Distribution Agreement to be entered into between the Company and Diopsys and referred to in the Option Exchange Agreement has not been negotiated and as of the second quarter of 2022, there are no plans to move forward with Diopsys.

-On December 27, 2021, RetinalGenix Technologies Inc. entered into an exchange agreement (the "Exchange Agreement") with Sanovas Ophthalmology pursuant to which the Company exchanged 28,014,540 shares of common stock held by Sanovas Ophthalmology for a pre-funded warrant (the "Pre-funded Warrant") to purchase up to an aggregate of 28,014,540 shares of the Company's common stock.
+On December 27, 2021, the Company entered into an exchange agreement (the "Exchange Agreement") with Sanovas Ophthalmology pursuant to which the Company exchanged 28,014,540 shares of common stock held by Sanovas Ophthalmology for a pre-funded warrant (the "Pre-funded Warrant") to purchase up to an aggregate of 28,014,540 shares of the Company's common stock.
 The Pre-funded Warrant is immediately exercisable at an exercise price of \$0.0001 per share and terminates when exercised in full.

-On July 5, 2022, RetinalGenix Technologies Inc. entered into Exchange Agreement (the "Exchange Agreement") with Dr. Lawrence Perich pursuant to which it acquired all the outstanding shares of DNA/GPS Inc., a pharmacogenetics company based in Tampa, Florida ("DNA/GPS"), in exchange for the issuance of 2,000,000 shares of the Company's common stock.
+On July 5, 2022, the Company entered into Exchange Agreement (the "Exchange Agreement") with Dr. Lawrence Perich pursuant to which it acquired all the outstanding shares of DNA/GPS Inc., a pharmacogenetics company based in Tampa, Florida ("DNA/GPS"), in exchange for the issuance of 2,000,000 shares of the Company's common stock.
 The acquisition of DNA/GPS combines DNA/GPS' genetic mapping capabilities with the Company's retinal imaging capabilities.
-The combined technology is expected to have the ability to provide diagnoses of systemic and retinal diseases.
-The Company accounted for this transaction as an asset acquisition in the quarter ending September 30, 2022.
+The combined technology is expected to have the ability to screen, monitor and provide data to profile trends and create diagnostic markers for systemic and retinal disorders in the cardiovascular, Alzheimer's, Parkinson disease.
+The markers and data analysis are rapid and cost effective, thereby eliminating expensive diagnostic equipment such as MRI or CT scanning.
+The results are confidential to the patient and anonymous for any third party without permission of the patient.
+The Company accounted for this transaction as an asset acquisition in the quarter ending December 31, 2022.
 The estimated fair value of the transaction was \$2,000,000 plus legal fees associated with the transaction of \$32,889 is recorded as acquired in-process research and development costs in the associated consolidated statement of operations.